In This Article

 Can Someone Overdose on Morphine?

 It is possible to overdose on morphine.
 Intentional or accidental overdoses can occur when taking this medication.
-This is especially true if taking more than what has been prescribed by a doctor or qualified healthcare professional.
+This is especially true if a person takes more than what has been prescribed by a doctor or qualified healthcare professional.

-- Mixing morphine with other CNS depressants, such as alcohol or benzodiazepines
+- Mixing morphine with other CNS depressants, such as alcohol, barbiturates, or benzodiazepines

 - Misuse or use of the drug